IWC SCHAFFHAUSEN

 Da Vinci

 For almost 50 years, the Da Vinci collection has united the inventiveness and hunger for development of IWC’s engineers with a classic aesthetic.
-In the anniversary year, the family welcomes five new members.
+With the Da Vinci Automatic 36, IWC is also reviving the manufactory’s old tradition of designing particularly aesthetic watches especially for women.

 005